 You must also prove that the illness was foreseeable, so in other words, that your employer should have anticipated that you would suffer illness if they broke their duty of care to you.

 Evidence would come in the form of statements from colleagues, assessments of your mental health and well-being from medical professionals and your medical and employment records.
 Typically we’d ask for email evidence, copies of your job description and your personnel and occupational health records.
 You will also need an opinion about your mental health, which should come from a medical professional and we can help you to obtain all of this.
-With all of this evidence to hand, you may be able to make a claim.
+With all of this evidence to hand, you may be able to make an occupational stress claim.